pritamprasd/e-commerce/README.md

 ### Completed
 #### Version 1
 An experiment with synchronous system and event driven system using e-commerce as an example.
-- Creating an ecommerce platform with [synchronous](/sync) API calls.
+- Created an ecommerce platform with [synchronous](/sync) API calls.

 ### Upcoming
 - Asynchronous architecture between services via Messaging Queues